bottenderjs/bottenderjs.github.io/content/docs/APIReference-Context.md

 # Context

-A Bottender Context encapsulates many helpful methods into a single object like session, client from [messaging-apis](https://github.com/Yoctol/messaging-apis), event, etc. which makes you easiler to develop a chatbot system on different platform.
+A Bottender Context encapsulates many helpful methods into a single object like session, client from [messaging-apis](https://github.com/Yoctol/messaging-apis), event, etc., which makes you easier to develop a chatbot system on different platform.

 ## General Methods
 | Property | Return | Description |